IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I’m now a a first year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the Embodied Perception and Computing Lab.

-My current research interests primarily focus on AI-assisted drug design, including: (1) Structure-based drug design.
+My research interests are AI-assisted drug design, including: (1) Structure-based drug design.
 (2) Generative models.
 (3) Transfer learning.

 Here, I’ll share my latest work, achievements, and updates in the field.

 News
 ======
-**12/2023** I will summary some papers of structure-based drug design.
+**12/2023** I’m currently summarizing some papers on [structure-based molecular generation](https://github.com/IsXudongZhang/Papers-for-structure-based-molecular-generation)

 Publications
 ======